odow/StochOptFormat/README.md

 - Q: You don't expect me to write these by hand do you?

-  A: No. We expect high-level libraries like [SDDP.jl] to do the reading and writing for you.
+  A: No. We expect high-level libraries like [SDDP.jl](https://github.com/odow/SDDP.jl) to do the reading and writing for you.

 - Q: What happened to SMPS?

   A: SMPS is too limiting for multistage problems.
-We hope to implement a converter between SMPS and StochOptFormat at some point.

 - Q: This seems catered to SDDP; I just have some scenarios.